hochschule-darmstadt/MetaAutoML/auth/readme.md

 4. Save the downloaded file (kaggle.json) in the "auth" folder, next to this readme.

 Note: Make sure that you do not accidentally push this into git, as it contains sensitive information.

+Note: Make sure your account is verified or else you will get Error 403 Permission denied while downloading